elviskirui/chipper-api/README.md

 ## 4. Import users

 We are looking for a swift method to import users into Chipper.
-The objective of this task is to develop a Laravel command that can retrieve a list of users from a public JSON file's URL and subsequently create a user for each element.
+The objective of this task is to develop a Laravel command that can retrieve a list of users from a public JSON file's URL and subsequently create a user for each element up to a given limit.

+The command should receive two parameters: URL of the JSON and limit number of users to import.

-The JSON file must follow the following structure: https://jsonplaceholder.typicode.com/users.
+The JSON file will always follow this structure: https://jsonplaceholder.typicode.com/users.
 Please use this URL during your development.

-Ensure that unit tests are provided for this feature.
+Ensure that the corresponsing tests are provided for this feature.

 ✋ **BEFORE YOU BEGIN**